 1. Weed Killer

-To make this weed killer, mix 1 cup of baking soda with 2 tablespoons of white vinegar and a gallon of water.
+To make this weed killer, mix 1 cup of baking soda with two tablespoons of white vinegar and a gallon of water.
 Pour this mixture over the weeds, making sure to get it on the leaves.

 You can also sprinkle raw baking soda on weeds between pavers.